-30-Year-Old Right Wing – Free Agent
+33-Year-Old Right Wing – Free Agent

 Chris Conner Contract Information:

-Signed a one-year, two-way contract with the Penguins worth $550,000 in July of 2013.
+Signed a two-year, two-way contract with the Flyers in July 2015.

 To instantly reveal our fantasy analysis of every player – including Chris Conner – simply subscribe now.